Back to Blog

 When to Trip the Circuit Breaker

 Balance sensitivity against stability.
-Trip too eagerly and transient issues disrupt; trip slowly and infrastructure risk.
+Trip too eagerly and transient issues disrupt; trip slowly and infrastructure suffers.

 Consecutive failures: Trip after N failures (works well for rarely-failing endpoints):